 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+High school transcript х

-College transcript(s) Х
+College transcript(s) х

-Essay or personal statement х
+Essay or personal х

-Interview Х
+Interview х

-Standardized test scores Х
+Standardized test scores х

-Statement of good standing from prior institution(s) х
+Statement of good standing from prior х

-סט ii a minimum nigh school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D8 List any other application requirements specific to transfer applicants:
+- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants:

 D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-COIUITITI.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall Х
+D9 Fall х

 D9 Winter

-D9 Spring Х
+D9 Spring х

-D9 Summer Х
+D9 Summer х

-CDS-D Page 14

-Yes No D10 Does an open admission policy, if reported, apply to transfer students? х D11 Describe additional requirements for transfer admission, if applicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: C- - D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 75% of program requirements Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 75% of program requirements Unit Type D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 25% of program requirements D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Police Does your institution accept the following military/veteran to D18 No Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) Yes X X No Unit Type D19 Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the Yes X X X Number 75% of program D19 Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or ransfer credits: Yes X X X Number 75% of program requirements Number 25% of program Unit Type D19 Does your institution accept the following military/veteran to American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Are the military/veteran credit transfer policies published on your ransfer credits: Yes X X Number 75% of program requirements Number 25% of program requirements X Yes X Unit Type Unit Type No
+D10 Does an open admission policy, if reported, apply to transfer students?

+D11 Describe additional requirements for transfer admission, if applicable:

+D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit:C D13 Maximum number of credits or courses that may be transferred from a two-year institution: Number 75% of program requirements Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: Number 75% of program requirements Unit Type D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 25% of program requirements D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: N/A D17 Describe other transfer credit policies: D18 D18-D22: Military Service Transfer Credit Polic Does your institution accept the following military/veteran to No

-CDS-D Page 15
+American Council on Education (ACE) х College Level Examination Program (CLEP) х DANTES Subject Standardized Tests (DSST) Х Number Unit Type D19 Maximum number of credits or courses that may be 75% of transferred based on military education evaluated by the program American Council on Education (ACE): requirements Unit Type Number D20 Maximum number of credits or courses that may be transferred 25% of based on Department of Defense supported prior learning program assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): requirements Yes No D21 Are the military/veteran credit transfer policies published on your х website?

+If yes, please provide the URL where the policy can be located: http://catalog.gfcmsu.edu/student-services/admissions/transfer-from-other-institutions/

+D22 Describe other military/veteran transfer credit policies unique to your institution: